Differentiable All-pole Filters for Time-varying Audio Systems: Experiments

-As reported in~\cite{carson2023differentiable}, the accuracy and convergence of model training depended on the choice of hop-size and window-length.
-Furthermore, even for a fixed choice of hyper-parameters, the training convergence depended on the initial parameter values, which are pseudo-randomly initialised~\cite{carson2023differentiable}.
-We observed that for some random seeds, the oscillator would not converge to the correct frequency $f_0$ and/or decay rate $\sigma$.
+As reported in~\cite{carson2023differentiable}, the accuracy and convergence of model training depends on the choice of hop-size and window-length.
+Furthermore, even for a fixed choice of hyper-parameters, the training convergence depends on the initial parameter values, which are pseudo-randomly initialised~\cite{carson2023differentiable}.
+We observed that for some random seeds, the LFO would not converge to the correct frequency $f_0$ and/or decay rate $\sigma$.
 In a successful run, the learned $f_0$ is approximately equal to that of the target, and $\sigma$ converges to zero.

 As a baseline, we train the model using the FS method with a single hop-size $L$ for each parameter configuration.
 The window-length $N_{\rm WIN}$ is set to four times the hop-size, and the FFT length to $2^{\lceil \log_2(N_{\rm WIN})\rceil + 1}$.
 The training process is repeated up to five times with different seeds until a model converges.
-The proposed time-domain (TD) implementation is then trained with the same hyper-parameters (where relevant) and initial seed as the FS method.
+The proposed time domain (TD) implementation is then trained with the same hyper-parameters (where relevant) and initial seed as the FS method.
 Here, the hop-size determines the control rate.

 To evaluate the two methods, we train the phaser model with the respective method and then test using both FS and TD at inference time.
 The test ESR can be seen in Table \ref{tab:phaser_eval}.
-For all datasets, it can be seen that the TD training results in a lower test loss across both FS and TD evaluation.
-This demonstrates that the proposed time-domain implementation can improve the accuracy in training time-varying IIR filters.
+For all datasets, it can be seen that both methods result in a very similar test loss, with the TD method doing slightly better in five out of the six datasets.
 Of course, only one hop-size has been considered here, so a more detailed analysis across a range of hop-sizes would be an interesting area of further work.
 However, these specific hop-sizes were chosen based on the recommendations in our previous work~\cite{carson2023differentiable}, in which they were heuristically found to give the best results (for the respective datasets) using the FS training method.

 In early experiments we observed that the TD implementation could become unstable during training, causing the output signal to explode.
 This occurred even for a simplified problem of $g_2 = 0$ and with the exclusion of the BQ filter.
 It was verified that the APF poles were within the unit circle for all $n$, albeit close in some cases ($p(n)>0.98$).
 We, therefore, suspect this instability was due to numerical inaccuracies associated with the transient response of the filters (e.g. as described in~\cite{SASPWEB2011}) because changing from single-precision to double-precision resolved this problem.
 Therefore, we recommend operating at double precision when using the proposed filter implementation if instability arises.